openshift/enhancements/enhancements/installer/cloud-custom-dns.md

 - As an administrator, I want to continue using the LB services provided by the underlying cloud platform.

+- As a user running their cluster on AWS GovCloud, I would like my cluster to be publicly accessible.
+Currently, with Route53, only private clusters can be created in AWS GovCloud.

 ### Goals

 - Enable AWS, Azure, and GCP customers to use their custom DNS solution in place of the cloud solution (For example, Route53 for AWS).
-- Provid in-cluster DNS solution for successful cluster installation without dependence on customer configured infrastructure items.
+- Provide in-cluster DNS solution for successful cluster installation without dependence on customer configured infrastructure items.
 - Continue using the cloud based LB service for API, Ingress and API-Int.